alfredbaudisch/pardall_markdown/README.md

 ## How to integrate it with Phoenix and Phoenix LiveView?
 There is a demo project in a separate repository: [PardallMarkdown Phoenix Demo](https://github.com/alfredbaudisch/pardall-markdown-phoenix-demo).

-The demo project also has HTML helpers to print the generated tables of contentes, taxonomy and hierarchy trees as HTML `<ul/>>` lists with `<a/>` links.
+The demo project also has HTML helpers to print the generated tables of contents, taxonomy and hierarchy trees as HTML `<ul/>>` lists with `<a/>` links.

 ## PardallMarkdown vs static website generators (Hugo, Docusaurs, etc)
 Every time you make a change to the content or add new content, static website generators require you to rebuild and republish the whole application.

-As seen in the Introduction, with PardallMarkdown the application can be kept running indefinitely in production, and **the new content reactively gets available for consumption** by your application.
+As seen in the Introduction, with PardallMarkdown the application can be kept running indefinitely in production, and **the new content re-actively gets available for consumption** by your application.

 ## PardallMarkdown vs NimblePublisher
 [NimblePublisher](https://github.com/dashbitco/nimble_publisher) is an Elixir framework that parses Markdown files at compile time and make them available all at once in an Elixir's module attribute.